gioblu/PJON/strategies/SoftwareBitBang/README.md

 After the PJON object is defined with its strategy it is possible to set the communication pin accessing to the strategy present in the PJON instance.

 #### Why not interrupts?
-The use of libraries is really extensive in the Arduino environment and often the end user is not able to go over collisions.
+In the Arduino environment the use of libraries is really extensive and often the end user is not able to go over collisions.
 Very often a library is using hardware resources of the microcontroller as timers or interrupts, colliding or interrupting other libraries.
 This happens because in general Arduino boards have limited hardware resources.
 To have a universal and reliable communication medium in this sort of environment, software emulated bit-banging, is a good, stable and reliable solution that leads to "more predictable" results than interrupt driven systems coexisting on small microcontrollers without the original developer and the end user knowing about it.

 ![PJON - Michael Teeuw application example](http://33.media.tumblr.com/0065c3946a34191a2836c405224158c8/tumblr_inline_nvrbxkXo831s95p1z_500.gif)